Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Reproducibility statement

 The function $f_{\particle}: \X \xrightarrow[]{} \R^{d_f}$ represents an NN with weights given by ${\particle}$ that maps the typically high-dimensional feature vector, $\mathbf{x} \in \X \subset \R^d$, to a lower-dimensional output vector in $\mathbb{R}^{d_f}$, where in our specific case, $d_f$ is two.
 Deep kernels serve as feature extractors and allow for learning more sophisticated representations from the data \citep{pitfall_deepgp}.
 The length scale of the SE kernel is set to $1$ because the weights of the output layer of $f_{\particle}$ can be freely chosen to compensate for it.

-\paragraph{Computing the LML.} As mentioned in Section \ref{sec:practical_fl}, when employing a GP prior, negative log likelihood loss, and setting $\beta = m_i$, the quantity $\ln Z_{m_i}^C(P, \S_i)$ defined in Corollary~\ref{corol:qstar} corresponds to the LML of the GP.
-For client $i$ using the prior $P_{\particle_\kappa}$, the closed-form formula for the LML is as follows:
+\paragraph{Computing the LML.} As mentioned in Section \ref{sec:practical_fl}, when client $i$ employs a GP prior, $P_{\particle}$, the negative log likelihood loss, and sets $\beta = m_i$, the quantity $\ln Z_{\beta}^C(P_{\particle}, \S_i)$ defined in Corollary~\ref{corol:qstar} corresponds to the LML of the GP.
+The closed-form formula for the LML is as follows: